 - We value Florida’s wild AND working landscapes.

 - We work to protect networks of land, like the Florida Wildlife Corridor, that will ensure the survival of wildlife, health of natural systems, vitality of rural economies and preservation of outdoor recreational areas and heritage sites.

 - We want to make sure these lands are protected for current and future generations so we may all enjoy the benefits of nature and appreciate nature as part of our quality of life.

 - We understand the political and economic complexities saving land requires.

 Our History Drives Us

 We were founded in 1999 by David Carr.
 His father, Archie Carr, was recognized as a leading authority on sea turtles.
 His mother, Marjorie Harris-Carr, helped establish Paynes Prairie Preserve State Park and led efforts to stop the Cross Florida Barge Canal.
 As the son of pioneering conservationists, he saw firsthand the growing need for a land trust that would focus on protecting Florida’s “working rural landscapes,” which included farms, ranches and timber lands.
-Since its founding, CTF has expanded its mission to include natural landscapes and has been instrumental in helping to protect over 23,000 acres throughout the state.
+Since its founding, CFL has expanded its mission to include natural landscapes and has been instrumental in helping to protect over 23,000 acres throughout the state.